 Additive/Variant Analysis: This quote is additive to my current understanding of the social and economic dynamics in rural America.

 Contextualization: This quote refers to the issue of food insecurity in rural America, where even those they produce a raw crops, there is a lack of affordable good healthy foods.
 There is a high level of poverty and government assistance in rural areas.
 In addition to the high cost of groceries in those areas, where they may take SNAP benefits.
 Local producers that have healthy fruits and vegetables and meat may not take SNAP benefits, so thus there is a cycle of not being able to gain access to healthy foods and maintain a healthy lifestyle.
-I have often thought that those who have a healthy lifestyle can afford a healthy lifestyle, which precludes many from rural areas.
+I have often thought that those with a healthy lifestyle can afford a healthy one, which precludes many from rural areas.

 Source Six: